tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Seeing these images side-by-side is extremely enlightening!
 In describing these images, Loran writes:

 > Cézanne has more than doubled the size of the Sainte Victoire.
-The illusion of magnificent height which Cézanne has achieved through thes measurable
+The illusion of magnificent height which Cézanne has achieved through these measurable
 > *plastic means* is akin to the exaggerated sense of its height that one has on actually seeing it -- as I had when I first discovered the motif.
 But
 > the photograph of the motif utterly fails to suggest the grandeur, the massiveness, of this luminous white mountain....
 > Cézanne's painting, as compared with the [photograph of the] motif, illustrates graphically what should be understood and taught more widely as the
 > basic mechanics of drawing and composition, the *fundamental plastic means of expression.* [p.
 60, emphasis added].

-Loran goes on to assert that "Cézanne's picture, however, becomes a new reality achieved by purely plastic means, by color and form alone" [p.
+Loran goes on to assert that the painting "becomes a new reality achieved by purely plastic means, by color and form alone" [p.
 61].
 His use of the term *plastic* in these comparisons of the painting and his photograph really leave no doubt as to what he means by the term.

+Cézanne created a [series of paintings of the Sainte Victoire ](https://en.wikipedia.org/wiki/Mont_Sainte-Victoire_(C%C3%A9zanne)), and Loran includes a few of these in his book.
+In each case he includes a photograph of the motif showing how Cézanne's interpretation differed from a scientific perspective of the mountain.

-Cézanne painted the Sainte Victoire from many perspectives, but this version is the only one of his paintings to appear in color in Loran's book.
+This version from the quarry is the only one of Cézanne's paintings to appear in color in Loran's book, however, and he uses it to conduct an extended analysis of the artist's use of color.

 - Image: